soccergame/mincepie/README.md

-mincepie: Lightweight MapReduce on Python
+mincepie: Lightweight MapReduce in Python
 ============================================

 Mincepie is a lightweight mapreduce engine purely written in Python for some of my research code.
 It is meant for simple distribution of jobs that: